 Note that in simulation, the EDA tool may select one column from the typical, minimum or maximum data of the buffer models from the same .ibs file.
 At the same time, the EDA tool may select the same column of PDN Model.
 However, the on-die decoupling capacitance PDN model characteristics do not necessarily depend on the same variations of the buffer such as voltage, temperature and process.
 For example, a MIM capacitor variation may have little dependence on the same process, voltage, and temperature conditions.
 In such cases, the model maker may list the same three values for the entry of the PDN Model sub-parameters.
 In addition, the on-die decoupling capacitance PDN model characteristics can vary depending on many other factors unrelated to the variation of the buffer.
 For example, the on-die capacitance of a gated power supply can vary due to the state of the gate.
 In such cases, the model maker may include multiple PDN Models in one PDN Domain.
 Based on the condition chosen by the user, the EDA tool may select one of them for simulation.

-Note that the Interconnect Model and Series Model can also be used to represent on-die decoupling capacitance PDN characteristics and can co-exist with PDN Model.
+Other Notes: The Interconnect Model and Series Model can also be used to represent on-die decoupling capacitance PDN characteristics and can co-exist with PDN Model.
 The model maker should ensure that on-die decoupling capacitance PDN characteristics are not double counted.

-Note that when a PDN Model is used together with an Interconnect Model that does not have die pad (pin to buffer, pin only or buffer only) interfaces, there is no connection between them at the die pads.
+When a PDN Model is used together with an Interconnect Model that does not have die pad (pin to buffer, pin only or buffer only) interfaces, there is no connection between them at the die pads.
 For example, when an Interconnect Model is intended for use in the pin to buffer rail path and a PDN Model is intended for use as the die pad to die pad decoupling of the rail, the PDN Model does not affect the I/O buffer in an unintended manner.

 Example: